Dr Julia Grothaus

 Education and qualifications

-Julia studied law at the Universities of Cologne and Bielefeld, completed a doctorate in law at the University of Cologne and spent part of her legal traineeship (Referendariat) in London and Hanoi.
+Julia studied law at the Universities of Cologne and Bielefeld, completed a doctorate in law at the University of Cologne and spent her legal traineeship (Referendariat) in Cologne, Frankfurt, Hanoi and London.
 She is admitted to the German bar.

 She speaks German and English.